 5. Ending the Reliance on Fossil Fuels

 The potential for hemp oil as a biofuel has long been known.
-Hemp oil can be processed into a type of biodiesel that could be burned for electricity generation or to power motor vehicles with a diesel engine.
+Hemp oil can be processed into biodiesel that could be burned for electricity generation or power motor vehicles with a diesel engine.
 While still in the early stages, as this alternative fuel technology matures, it could help ease humans away from their reliance on dirtier fossil fuels.
 The end goal is to adopt more environmentally friendly practices, making them as easy as going about your daily routine.
-Pulling into a greener gas station, powered by hemp biodiesel, is one ecologically-friendly alternative.
+Pulling into a greener gas station powered by hemp biodiesel is one ecologically-friendly alternative.

 How You Can Help

 While the environmental benefits of hemp are plain to see, mass adoption needs your help.
 When you shop from reputable CBD suppliers and manufacturers, choose sustainable hemp clothing, or use hemp paper, you’re supporting an industry dedicated to providing you the highest quality products possible while giving our environment the help it needs.